 A couple days earlier this particular Mall Santa

 , Frank, was fired for being drunk on the job.
-As he meets with the team, he tells Nate how the mall owner, Evan Dooley, Jr, has fired all the old Santas and replaced them with guys he thinks look like criminals and how he thinks they’re up to something.
+As he meets with the team, he tells Nate how the mall owner, Eben Dooley, Jr, has fired all the old Santas and replaced them with guys he thinks look like criminals and how he thinks they’re up to something.
 He asks Nate to help him restore his reputation.
 After he leaves, Parker looks at Nate expectantly.
 Nate wanted to take a break over the holidays, but Parker insists they have to help Santa.

 At the mall, Hardison poses as the photographer so he can ID the new Santas, while Sophie enjoys the opportunity to shop on the job.
 Nate goes to Dooley posing as a businessman with an offer while Parker and Eliot get into his office, where Parker finds scotch there, the same stuff he used to frame Frank.
 In the apartment, Hardison begins the briefing on Dooley, how he inherited the mall from his father and has since nearly run it into the ground while accumulating massive gambling debts as Parker tries to bring some holiday cheer with annoying Christmas tunes and decorating the tree…with millions of dollars’ worth of items she’s stolen over the years.